 It’s good to stop on it, but not good to start on what follows it, due to the attachment in grammar or in meaning.

 There are many symbols or signs in Quran, put by the scholars, as mentioned earlier, to help the reciter to stop on a correct meaning.
+Any point of starting or stopping is considered either permissible, prohibited, or unsuitable according to whether or not it leads to complete and correct meaning.
 The more common ones in most mushafs are as follows:

 Note: Some scholars may consider a particular stop good, while others consider the same stop sufficient, and still others consider it complete.
 This comes from variances in conclusions as to the make-up of the grammatical sentence.